Lululemon (LULU)

 Same-Store Sales

-Lululemon has been one of the most successful retailers over the last two years thanks to skyrocketing demand within its existing locations.
-On average, the company has posted exceptional year-on-year same-store sales growth of 5.3%.
+Lululemon’s demand has been spectacular for a retailer over the last two years.
+On average, the company has increased its same-store sales by an impressive 3.8% per year.
 This performance suggests its rollout of new stores is beneficial for shareholders.
 We like this backdrop because it gives Lululemon multiple ways to win: revenue growth can come from new stores, e-commerce, or increased foot traffic and higher sales per customer at existing locations.

 In the latest quarter, Lululemon’s same-store sales rose 1% year on year.
 This was a meaningful deceleration from its historical levels.
 We’ll be watching closely to see if Lululemon can reaccelerate growth.